tekknolagi/isdt/lecture-notes/2-vcs.md

 knowing how Git represents files and commits internally will make you a more effective Git user, especially when things go wrong.

-Let's start by taking a look at `.git/` in a new, empty repository.
-It has 9 directories and 16 files, but we'll focus on just a few:
+Start by taking a look at `.git/` in your new, empty repository.
+It has 8 directories and 16 files, but we'll focus on just a few:

 ```